 The housing rules are changing.

-We are now preparing for the substantive hearing.
-All documents relating to the opening strategic hearing are available in the key documents section and the section 42A hearing report for the substantive hearing is now also available.
+All documents relating to the opening strategic hearing and the substantive hearing are available in the key documents section.

 Key documents section